Reading Time: 8 minutes

 Figurative versus Abstract Art

 This absence of recognisable objects stood in stark opposition to the Renaissance Model and Figurative art.
 A considerable amount of theory, history, and practice in figurative arts go into understanding and appreciating even "pretty picture".
 But a figurative painting always contains baggage outside of the image.
 Every recognisable object and element in the painting can delve into stories of mistresses, muses, rivalries, biographies, and circumstances, which pulls you out of experiencing the artwork.
-Many Renaissance and Figurative paintings are visual theses of skill, theory, or moralising element.
+Many Renaissance and Figurative paintings are visual showcases of complicated theory of skill, technical expertise, or moralising element.
 Their goal is not the same as abstract arts goals.

 In comparison, abstract art needs you as you are and how you react to an image.
 We understand that art only exists when it creates an interaction, from complicated to a doctoral thesis or a whole foundation to a simple viewing interaction.
 Art stops being art, the moment it stops eliciting interaction.
 And why abstract art can be so difficult to interact with is - that it is so subjective.
 Abstract artworks can be the core of an art foundation, but they might not elicit a response from you.
 You might be unable to find the same meaning listed by an art foundation, curator, and artist inherent in the painting.